Cryptocurrency Explained: Ethereum

 When it comes to the Ethereum blockchain, there are endless possibilities with how it can be used and implemented.
 Already, Ethereum is the world's most actively used blockchain as it is the primary blockchain used for Decentralized Finance (DeFi) and NFTs.

 Are you interested in buying into Ethereum?
-You can do so at a CoinFlip ATM near you or online through our CoinFlip Preferred!
+You can do so at a CoinFlip ATM near you or online through CoinFlip Preferred!